-In this post, we’ll review the six tips that you should follow if you're interested in starting a vending machine business.
-Let’s begin!
+We'll review the six tips you should follow if you're interested in becoming a vending machine operator in this post.

 How to Start a Vending Machine Business: